-If, however, there are many other businesses that are successfully pivoting to the SaaS concept, you must think twice about moving forward unless you have a sound marketing plan to gain a significant market share.
+If, however, many other businesses are successfully pivoting to the SaaS concept, you must think twice about moving forward unless you have a sound marketing plan to gain a significant market share.

 Tools such as CrunchBase or Product Hunt are great for efficient competitor analysis.

 5. Prioritize features to your SaaS MVP

 A lot of features could create a mess for your MVP.
 Additionally, the benefits provided by extra features are rarely greater than the costs they bring with these features.
 Naturally, separating essential features from the less important ones is crucial when creating a SaaS MVP.

 Sort your product’s attributes into must-have features and nice-to-have features.
 Do not focus on nice-to-have features at the early stages of MVP, and then begin to evaluate the essential features.
 From those features that are essential, you must identify the two or three core features that your intended audience requires and is willing to be willing to pay for.